I guess it’s time for some sort of year in reflection. 2019 is tomorrow. I don’t like the idea of looking back and wishing things were different...

 Starting, well, starting tomorrow I guess.

-In 2019 I will be teaching “Caretake and Me” painting classes at the Lucky Childe.
-The Lucky Childe is a new, amazing, family centric, all inclusive café where your kids can play and eat good food and hang out and do homework.
+In 2019 I will be teaching “Caretake and Me” painting classes at the a local parent-centric cafe.
+It's a new, amazing, family centric, all inclusive café where your kids can play and eat good food and hang out and do homework.
 Unlike anything I’ve ever seen.
 I’m excited to put some of my momentum behind the place.

 My dream of getting to take my child to work is slowly coming true.
 Creating my own future, independent.
 I might not be held by anyone, but at least I’m not being held back.